BDQ/deface/README.markdown

 * <tt>:insert_after</tt> - Inserts after all elements that match the supplied selector

 * <tt>:insert_before</tt> - Inserts before all elements that match the supplied selector

+* <tt>:insert_top</tt> - Inserts inside all elements that match the supplied selector, as the first child.

+* <tt>:insert_bottom</tt> - Inserts inside all elements that match the supplied selector, as the last child.

 Source
 ------